ay-lab/Soffritto/README.md

 python predict_LOCLO_all_iterations.py
 ```
 predict_LOCLO_all_iterations.py iterates over all cell lines and predicts chromosome 9 for the left out cell line.
 The predictions are saved to file as ./predictions/{test_cell_line}_chr9_pred_leave_one_cell_line_out.npy

+To visualize the predicted RT profiles vs. observed RT profiles, we provide a script called RT_heatmaps.ipynb under /notebooks/ that takes a .npz labels file and a predicted .npy file as input and generates vertically stacked 16-fraction RT heatmaps.

 ## Training
 Soffritto may also be trained from scratch.
 Training within cell lines and in LOCLO fashion are implemented by train_intra_cell_line.py and train_leave_one_cell_line_out.py respectively.
 Both files save the trained model to file.